Dorothy Kerin: Healing

 a deep mauve and blue mist, materialising into a great cross.
 Slowly a form appeared upon the cross, and in the centre of the outstretched hands glowed two red spots.
 I held the three sick ones before Him again, and heard Him say, "It is finished."
 Then the vision slowly vanished…the three sufferers were completely healed from this time.

 In her book Fulfilling, Kerin describes how, from 1915-1929, she lived in simple vows under the direction of Dr Langford-James.
 He was vicar of St Mark’s, Bush Hill Park in north London.
 He was well versed in mystical and ascetical theology particularly in the Carmelite school; and Dorothy lived in the vicarage through the London bombings of WW1 and beyond.

 Stigmata

-On 8 December 1915, Kerin reported experiencing great pain in her left hand; she showed the wound on her palm to Langford-Jones.
+On 8 December 1915, Kerin reported experiencing great pain in her left hand; she showed the wound on her palm to Langford-James.
 The next afternoon she received the wound in her side, and then in her right hand.
 On the 10th she was given the wounds in her feet.
 Over the next few weeks the wounds gradually healed, although they were to open up on occasions during the next six years.
 Kerin was most reluctant to let anyone except for Langford-Jones see the wounds, but he eventually persuaded her to let in witnesses to the stigmata.